Israel strikes a Gaza hospital twice, killing at least 20, including journalists and rescuers

 A British doctor working on the floor that was hit said the second strike came before people could start evacuating from the first.

-“Just absolute scenes of chaos, disbelief and fear,” the doctor said.
-They described people wounded from the strikes entering the ward and leaving trails of blood.
-The hospital was already overwhelmed, with patients with IV drips lying on the floor in the corridors in stifling heat.

-The doctor spoke on condition of anonymity in line with regulations from their organization to avoid reprisals from Israeli authorities.
 “It leaves me in another state of shock that hospitals can be a target,” the doctor said.
-“You go to work as a healthcare professional, and you should be protected in the place you work.
-But you are not."

 Nasser Hospital has withstood raids and bombardment during the war, with officials repeatedly noting critical shortages of supplies and staff.